allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 (see example [here](../guides/advanced/multiple_tasks_single_process.md)).

 When initializing a task, its project needs to be specified.
 If the project entered does not exist, it will be created on-the-fly.
-Projects can be divided into sub-projects, just like folders are broken into sub-folders.
+Projects can be divided into subprojects, just like folders are broken into sub-folders.

 For example:
 ```python